karinnesagir/Note-Taker/README.md

 This application can be used to write, save, and delete notes.
 This application uses an Express.js back end and will save and retrieve note data from a JSON file.

 This application has a db.json file on the back end that is used to store and retrieve notes using the fs module.
-The following HTML routes are included:
-    GET /notes returns the notes.html file.
-    GET * returns the index.html file.
-The following API routes are created:
-    GET /api/notes reads the db.json file and returns all saved notes as JSON.
-    POST /api/notes receives a new note to save on the request body, adds it to the db.json file, and returns the new note to the client
 Each note has a unique id when it's saved, using the uniqid npm package.

 This application has a delete request functionality.
-DELETE /api/notes/:id receives a query parameter containing the id of a note to delete.
 All the notes are read from the db.json file, the note with the given id property is removed, and the notes are rewritten to the db.json file.

 ### User Story